CFA Piling

 Marine Parade

-GSI NZ was engaged by Fulton Hogan to deliver CFA piling and a GCS wall on a constrained coastal site at Marine Parade.
-The site's restricted access and proximity to existing structures made the FD45 rig the only viable piling solution.
+GSI NZ was engaged by Fulton Hogan to deliver CFA piling and a GCS wall on a constrained coastal site at Mellons Bay, Auckland.
+The site's restricted access and proximity to existing road and residential houses made the FD45 rig the only viable piling solution.

 Works were completed in January 2023.
-The project demonstrated the FD45's capability in the challenging combination of restricted access, low headroom, and coastal ground conditions, a combination that eliminates most standard piling options.
+The project demonstrated the FD45's capability in the challenging combination of restricted access, recently mobilised slip, and low strength ground conditions — factors that would have eliminated most standard piling options.

 View Full Project →